International Exlibris Congress 2020

 6. Prior to that time, deposits will be refunded in case of illness or other good reason for being unable to attend.

-7. If a reservation and payment of the £25 deposit are made on or before 31st December 2016, a participant will receive a 10% reduction in his/her participation
+7. If a reservation and payment of the £25 deposit was made in 2016, a participant will receive a 10% reduction in his/her participation

 fee (but without similar reduction in the smaller fee for any accompanying spouse/friend).